 Yes No

-If the answer to a, b or c is “Yes”, please specify the manner in which your country’s legal framework empowers courts or other competent authorites.25bis.
+If the answer to a, b or c is “Yes”, please specify the manner in which your country’s legal framework empowers courts or other competent authorites. [agreed]

+25bis.
 Does your country’s legal framework allow for bank secrecy to be used as grounds to decline to act under the provisions of article 12, para.
 6?

+Yes No

+[agreed]

 D. Jurisdiction (article 15)

-Are there any circumstances under which your country does not have jurisdiction over offences established in accordance with articles 5, 6, 8 and 23 of the Convention and the Protocols to which your country is a Partycommitted in its territory (art.
+Are there any circumstances under which your country does not have jurisdiction over offences [established in accordance with articles 5, 6, 8 and 23 of the Convention and the Protocols to which your country is a Party] committed in its territory (art.
 15, para.
 1 (a))?

 Yes No